PalisadoesFoundation/talawa-docs/docs/internships/calico/ideas.md

 9.  **Difficulty:** Medium to High
 10. **Impact Definition:** Core development, as fixing and standardizing authentication and authorization processes will significantly enhance the security posture and user trust in Talawa Admin.

-### Refactor Codebase - Admin and API
+### Refactor the Talawa-Admin Codebase

-This project idea will be expanded to include the API which has some refactoring challenges too.

 1. **Description:** Our Typescript repositories need to be refactored for standardization and industry best practices
 2. **Expected Outcomes:**
-   1. **Talawa-Admin:**
-      1. Testing:
+   1. **Testing:**
-         1. Test files are found under the `src/` directory beside the files they are testing.
+      1. Test files are currently found under the `src/` directory beside the files they are testing.
       2. This repository's testing directory structure needs to match that of Talawa-API where test files are located:
          1. Under the `test/` directory
          2. In subdirectory trees that match that of the file under test.
 A file under test named `src/path/to/file/under/test/file.tsx` would have its test file moved to `test/path/to/file/under/test/file.test.tsx`
       3. All affected tests must pass and be valid
+   2. **Code Comments:**
+      1. Not all our code files have comments that explain what the code does.
+We need to add them to every part of our code, especially at the beginning of each file.
+This will help everyone understand how things work and make it easier to work together.
+   3. **Standardize Components:**
+      1. We need to make our screens consistent by using common components more often.
+For example, we have many non-standard input fields, dropdowns, and date pickers.
+There are many more opportunities that you will find.
+      2. All affected tests must pass and be valid
+   4. **Query Filtering:**
+      1. Many of the queries used by the app download all data from the API and then filters the results.
+This is not scalable when the app supports large numbers of users and organizations.
+We need to adjust all queries to use the built-in GraphQL filtering of the API.
+      2. All affected tests must pass and be valid
 3. **References:**
    1. N/A
 4. **Repos to update:** Talawa-Admin, Talawa-API